Casey Mize: 2018

 The Detroit Tigers selected Mize with the first overall pick in the 2018 MLB draft.
 On June 25, 2018, Mize signed with the Tigers, featuring a $7.5 million signing bonus.
 He made his professional debut with the Gulf Coast Tigers of the Rookie-level Gulf Coast League.
-After one start, he was promoted to the Lakeland Flying Tigers of the Class A-Advanced Florida State League.
+After one start, he was promoted to the Lakeland Flying Tigers of the High–A Florida State League.
 After compiling a combined 0–1 record with a 3.95 ERA in five starts between both teams, Mize was shut down for the rest of the season due to an innings limit.

 2019

 In 2019, the Tigers invited Mize to spring training as a non-roster player.
 He returned to Lakeland to begin the 2019 season, and was its Opening Day starter.
-After making four starts for Lakeland with an 0.35 ERA, the Tigers promoted Mize to the Erie SeaWolves of the Class AA Eastern League.
+After making four starts for Lakeland with an 0.35 ERA, the Tigers promoted Mize to the Erie SeaWolves of the Double–A Eastern League.
 In his first start for Erie, he tossed a no-hitter, in which he hit a batter, walked another, and struck out seven on 98 pitches, in a 1–0 SeaWolves victory over the Altoona Curve.
 On June 15, Mize was placed on the 7-day injured list with shoulder inflammation.